The CEO’s Information Problem

 “Isn’t this just business intelligence by another name?”

-There’s overlap, but key differences.
-Traditional BI works with structured data in defined formats.
-AI-powered decision support can handle unstructured information—emails, meeting notes, customer conversations—that never made it into your dashboards.
-It’s not replacing BI; it’s extending what information you can actually use.
+There’s overlap, but a key difference.
+Traditional BI works with structured data in defined formats—the numbers that made it into your dashboards.
+AI-powered decision support can handle unstructured information: emails, meeting notes, customer conversations, call transcripts.
+In most organizations, that’s where the majority of decision-relevant information actually lives, and it has never been queryable before.
+It’s not replacing BI; it’s extending decision support to the information BI could never reach.

 Your Monday Morning Action Item